wifisensing/PicoScenes-Manual/source/matlab.rst

 Raw version
 >>>>>>>>>>>>>>>

-Each cell of the Raw Parsing result contains the following items:
+Each cell of the Raw Parsing result contains the following items.
+You may click the links on the left to view its detailed structure.

 .. csv-table:: Variables and their description (raw version)
     :header: "Variable", "Description", "Value type"